obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Recurring Tasks.md

-> Recurrence rules may generate recurrence instances with an invalid date (e.g., February 30) or nonexistent local time (e.g., 1:30 AM on a day where the local time is moved forward by an hour at 1:00 AM).
+> Recurrence rules may generate recurrence instances with an invalid date (e.g., February 30) or nonexistent local time (e.g., 1:30 AM on a day when the local time is moved forward by an hour at 1:00 AM).
 Such recurrence instances MUST be ignored and MUST NOT be counted as part of the recurrence set.